 You may also be eligible for refundable tax credits that will give you a tax refund even if you don’t owe taxes.
 These credits include the Earned Income Tax Credit, the Child Tax Credit, and the American Opportunity Tax Credit.

-If you didn’t receive your first or second stimulus check or didn’t get the full amount that you’re eligible for, you can claim the stimulus checks on your 2020 tax return as the Recovery Rebate Credit.
+If you didn’t receive your first, second, or third stimulus checks or didn’t get the full amount that you’re eligible for, you can claim the stimulus checks when you file a tax return.

 If you’re not sure if you withheld taxes or qualify for tax credits, you may want to file a tax return anyway to avoid missing out.
 You have up to three years to file previous years’ taxes and/or claim past tax credits.